22 Essential Guitar Parts: Guide with Names, Functions & Diagram

 Control Knobs

 There are two control knobs to adjust volume and tone.
-The function of the tone knob is to alter the frequency and brightness of the guitar, whereas the volume knob adjusts the overall output.
+The function of the tone knob is to alter the frequency and brightness of the guitar.
+In contrast, the volume knob adjusts the overall output.

 Pickups